shezhidian/May/README.md

 # May
-May is a VBA tool and class, it contains many usefull and powerful VBA functions, these functions are not independent, they are a total system.
+May is an Excel VBA tool and class, it contains many usefull and powerful VBA functions, these functions are not independent, they are a total system.
 If need any help, pls send mail to  shezhidian@163.com, i will try my best to help VBA developers.
 You can download MayManual.xlsm to find all function details(will upload soon).